climateinteractive/antlr4-vensim/README.md

 const { ModelLexer, ModelParser, ModelVisitor } = require('antlr4-vensim')
 ~~~

+Refer to the [ANTLR 4 JavaScript](https://github.com/antlr/antlr4/blob/master/doc/javascript-target.md) notes for further details about using the parser.

 ## Installing tools

 The grammar development tools in this package require macOS.
 They are not required to use the parser.